Main Content

 Why We Are Taking A Stance

-It may come as a surprise to some, but there are thousands of Montanans who live in the communities the APR wants to wipe off the map, and they don’t want to be displaced.
-Anyone who spends any time in north-central Montana will find close-knit, thriving communities, with great schools, hard-working people, and an enviable lifestyle.
-The people who live in APR’s target zone live there by choice, and they don’t want to be forced out.
-And those people shouldn’t have to go anywhere just because a handful of billionaires have designs to create some sort of theme park.
+We reject the notion that cattle industry and agricultural jobs in general are low paying and antiquated.
+We reject the idea that the people living in the area that the APR is targeting should just step aside and let the APR take over.
+The APR claim that they wish to make an "American Serengeti" in north central Montana in order to improve the area.
+It may come as a suprise to some, but there are thousands of Montanans who live in the communities the APR wants to displace.
+Anyone who spends any time in north central Montana will find close-knit, thriving communities, with great schools, hard-working people, and an enviable lifestyle.
+The people who live in APR's target zone live there by choice, and they do not want to be forced out.
+These people should not have to be replaced just because a handful of billionaires have designs to create some sort of theme park.

-The APR is an existential threat to communities all over north-central Montana.
+The APR is an existential threat to communities all over north central Montana.
 The success of APR is contingent upon them eradicating hundreds of family farms and ranches.
-APR cannot achieve their stated goal of a 3.5 million acre wildlife reserve without that happening.
+APR cannot acheive their stated goal of a 3.5 million acre wildlife reserve without that happening.
 APR has represented this area as virtually vacant.
-That’s an obvious mistruth to anyone who’s been through north-central Montana.
-The economic repercussions of liquidating a significant part of Montana’s agriculture economy will have ripple effects throughout Montana’s economy.
-APR’s promises of new tourism opportunities ring hollow.
-APR is a well funded, well run non-profit NGO which derives nearly all of its support from outside Montana.
-They have been here for about 15 years, pretending to be new neighbors only wanting to blend in.
-Recently their gloves have begun to come off, and people are getting a clearer picture of what their success will mean.
-That’s sparked a grassroots movement in the communities APR wants to take over and eliminate.
-Signs with the message “Save the Cowboy, STOP American Prairie Reserve” are now ubiquitous throughout the area.
-Our objective is to turn the tables and wipe the APR from the map.
+That is an obvious mistruth to anyone who has visited north central Montana.
+The economic repercussions of liquidating a significant part of Montana's agricutlure economy will send ripple effects throughout Montana's economy.

 Listen to LaneCast Ag Podcast